Tips & Tricks to lose less at BA

 1.)
 More Order Dice:

 Play your CO’s smart.
 Not only is snap-to a game-changing ability in basically every game, but more so the morale bonus, even from a 2nd Lt. is a massive boost – the less experienced your force, the more importance on the boost. activating unit X instead of failing and going down can make a huge difference.
 I run 2 CO’s almost all the time, usually of a 1st Lt and a 2nd Lt. configuration.
 Being German that gives me 5 extra activations for a total of (up to) 7 activations on my first 2 die… this means all important AT fire, ranging in, snipershots, and moving into cover after bad deployment can potentially be done before the opponent ever activates.
-And don’t forget: CO’s can snap-to each other making a long link of commands in a single activation (see FAQ/Errata)
+And don’t forget: CO’s can snap-to each other making a long link of commands in a single activation (see FAQ/Errata)4.1.)
+Pick Your Targets:

 correctly asses enemy threats (especially armor) and corresponding counter measures.
 Many units in this game have a commanding presence on the table, they look all important, but try to take an outside, objective, perspective: how dangerous is this unit X in sight of A.) your own force composition, B.) your positioning on the board and C.) (most importantly) the mission really?
-A Tiger is scary, but if the mission is to hold X objectives across the table, which a Tiger cant, then ignoring this 400pt point-grave may be the best available option.
+A Tiger is scary, but if the mission is to hold X objectives across the table, which a Tiger cant, then ignoring this 400pt point-grave may be the best available option.4.2.)
+When To Shoot?:

 Try to avoid ‘wasting’ early-turn order dice.
 If a potential target unit has activated, it generally wont go anywhere anymore this turn, if your countermeasure is not at risk dying immediately, maybe postpone your reaction and instead deal with an un-activated enemy unit instead, as this unit undoubtedly will open fire when its turn comes.